Jonahss/Spreadsheets-Without-Macros/README.txt

 references) the same way that Microsoft Excel does, so I am forced to use one simple macro which increments one cell continuously.

+It's turing machines simulated using a reactive programming paradigm!

 ~Jonah